What is Blue Light?

 Melatonin is secreted by the pineal glands and is a key hormone in regulating the sleep/wake cycle, also known as circadian rhythm.

 Daily circadian rhythms vary per individual, but ideally follow a 24 hour light/dark cycle.
 When circadian rhythms are shifted, studies have shown adverse health effects follow, including diabetes, obesity, and sleep disorders.
 According to a Harvard neuroscientist, “light is the most powerful cue for shifting the phase or resetting the time of the circadian clock.

-Intended for evening use before bedtime, the SCS Sleep Products provide ambient light at a peak wavelength of 595nm, allowing natural melatonin to reach the photoreceptors in the retina, thereby promoting normal sleep cycles.
-The gentle amber color of the SCS SLEEP REDDY bulb is designed to simulate sunset, an attempt to tap into the entrainment of the human circadian clock, and the natural light-dark cycle.
+Intended for evening use before bedtime, the Harth Sleep Products provide ambient light at a peak wavelength of 595nm, allowing natural melatonin to reach the photoreceptors in the retina, thereby promoting normal sleep cycles.
+The gentle amber color of the SLEEP READY bulb is designed to simulate sunset, an attempt to tap into the entrainment of the human circadian clock, and the natural light-dark cycle.